goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - Then in order to make sure that we can get the data from that store into our input elements whatever user types in, they are going to have mapStatetoProps.
   - It is going to take the data out of the redux store and get it into our component as props.
   - So we are going to take that props object and all the different values inside there and pass them into our different input elements as values.
-  - Then, anytime user makes a change to an element, we are going to have some callback handler inside of our component.
+  - Then anytime user makes a change to an element, we are going to have some callback handler inside of our component.
   - That is going to call action creator and try to update the form data inside of a redux store.
 - Good thing is redux form is essentially going to do all of that stuff for us.
   - redux form includes reducer, mapStateToProps function, action creator.